isbelevtsov/rsschool-devops-course-tasks/task_2/README.md

 ## Notes

 - All tagging includes `Task`, `ManagedBy`, `CI`, and `Date` fields.
-- `output.tfplan` is commented on PRs.
+- `output.tfplan` is commented on PRs automaticaly.
+- All resources can be destroyed using the same way as `Plan` or `Apply`.

+## Usability confirmation